Han-D-D-Htet/Group4-DevOps/use-cases/use_case_22.md

 ### Success End Condition

-A report which shows the population of the top N populated capital cities in a region where N is provided by the user.
+A report of the top N populated capital cities in a region where N is provided by the user will be produced.

 ### Failed End Condition